rmorshea/artigraph/README.md

 assert await MyDataModel.load(artifact_id) == model
 ```

-Fields of a model may specify external storage or custom serializers.
+You may specify external storage or custom serializers for model fields.
+The code below

-For example, you can store a large Pandas DataFrame in S3.
+shows how you might store a large Pandas DataFrame in S3:

 ```python
 import pandas as pd